rchain/architecture-docs/contracts/contract-design.rst

 1. Persistent state
 2. Associated code
-3. An associated RChain address(s)
+3. Associated RChain address(es)

-Important to remember is that a smart contract is of arbitrary complexity; it may refer to an atomic operation, or to a superset of protocols which compose to form a complex protocol.
+Important to remember is that a smart contract is of arbitrary complexity.
+It may refer to an atomic operation or to a superset of protocols which compose to form a complex protocol.

 A contract is triggered by a message from an external network agent, where an external agent may be a contract or a network user.

 **A Message:**

-1. Is issued over a named channel(s) that may be public or private.
+1. Is issued over a named channel(s), which may be public or private.
-2. May be typed and may range, in format, from a simple value, to an unordered array of bytes, to a variable, to a data structure, to **the code of a process**, and most things in between.
+2. May be typed and may range in format from a simple value to an unordered array of bytes, to a variable, to a data structure, to *the code of a process*, and most things in between.

-**Agents send and receive messages on named communication links known as ‘named channels’.**
+**An Agent** sends and receives messages on named communication links known as ‘named channels’.

 **A Named Channel:**